 - Saturday before term begins, office will be open 9:00 AM - 2:00 PM

 - First week of term, office will be open Monday through Thursday until 7:00 PM

 Requirements for Good Standing

 It is to the advantage of every student to remain in good standing at all stages of the academic program.
 To remain in good standing, the student's cumulative grade point average must not fall below the following levels:

-- 1.75 for 30 or fewer accumulated hours attempted
+- 1.75 for 29 or fewer accumulated hours earned

-- 2.0 for 31 or more accumulated hours attempted
+- 2.0 for 30 or more accumulated hours earned

 A student not in good standing at the end of any semester will be placed on academic warning for the following semester.
-A student not in good standing at the end of the second consecutive semester will be placed on academic probation for a maximum of two semesters.
+A student not in good standing at the end of the second consecutive semester will be placed on academic probation for the following semester.
 Students who fail to meet the requirements for good standing will be dismissed at the end of their academic probation period.
 The period of academic dismissal is for one calendar year.
-A student on academic dismissal will be allowed to re-enter after one year and will be placed on second semester academic probation upon re-entry.
+A student on academic dismissal will be allowed to re-enter after one year and will be placed on academic probation upon re-entry.
 If the student makes satisfactory progress that semester, they will be removed from probation and be allowed to receive financial aid for future semesters.
 If progress is not made, the student will be academically dismissed for a period of one calendar year.
 The college reserves the right to waive this policy under extenuating circumstances.